lwhitelock/HuduAPI/README.md

 https://github.com/lwhitelock/HuduAutomation/blob/main/Hudu-M365-Sync.ps1

-Currently the API is missing some filtering options so I have had to implement them locally.
-This means especially the Get-HuduAssets command is very slow as no matter which options you specify it will have to download every asset and then filter it.
-I have a ticket with support to hopefully resolve this so I can fix it in a future version.

 The filter options on get commands are all optional.

 For more information on what Hudu provides and expects you can look at https://your.hudu.domain/developer/1.0/